yibin87/dbgen/DbdbgenTutorial.md

 `dbdbgen` Tutorial
 ==================

-In this example, we will to create a `dbdbgen` program to generate a table with M columns and N rows populated with 0 or 1 randomly.
+In this example, we will create a `dbdbgen` program to generate a table with M columns and N rows populated with 0 or 1 randomly.

 `dbdbgen` programs are written in [Jsonnet](https://jsonnet.org/).
 We strongly